 I became highly organized and was an early adopter of personal injury case management software.

 In fact, in 1990, I probably bought the first personal injury case management software called the Pleading Processor, but it was only a document compiler.
 I needed more sophisticated case management software.
 I quickly switched to SAGA when it came out months later, and I created 1,800 template documents.
-Today, we use SmartAdvocate®, which is the absolute best case management software.
+Today, we use SmartAdvocate®, the absolute best case management software.

 Several years later, I built a large custom house.
 I wanted to build a house that I wouldn’t mind staying in all the time while working, and I’m glad I did because I worked 7 days and nights per week.
-I had everything I needed, a BBQ in a large commercial kitchen, a BBQ in my backyard, a gym, and a 3-car garage.
+I had everything I needed: a BBQ in a large commercial kitchen, a BBQ in my backyard, a gym, and a 3-car garage.
 I just needed to stop working on personal injury cases.

 At some point, I hired a personal injury defense lawyer but fired her after a few months because she wasn’t experienced enough and had no clue how to use computers.
 I found it too difficult to delegate work, knowing I could always do it better.